Processing Large Files

 Here is what we had to do.
 The configuration file (EXTFH.CFG) file was located in the same directory as the file being created.
 An environment variable may be used to point to a specific configuration file.
 Refer to the Environment Settings section of this document for more information.

-Our Net Express was Version 4.0.
+Our Net Express was Version 5.1.
 From within the Net Express project we selected "Project" and "Project Properties" and added the FILETYPE(8) directive to the Project Directives.
 The FILETYPE(8) is apparently a replacement for the IDXFORMAT(8) directive according to the Net Express documentation.
-Also, it appears that setting this directive in the project can be used in place of the $set statement in the COBOL program.
+Also, it appears that setting this directive in the project can be used in place of the $SET statement in the COBOL program.
 It appears this "large file" support for keyed-indexed files is both a compile and run time dependent issue.
 For Sequential files only the run time (EXTFH.CFG) is required.

 When we first tried to look at the file with the Micro Focus Data File Editor we discovered the default was to backup the file prior to allowing access to the file.
 For a file with 15,000,000 records this could take a few minutes.
 This was solved by changing the "Options" and Data Tools configuration to not do the backup.
 Next, if you look at the beginning or end of the file it is very quick.
 However, if you use the vertical scroll bar to reposition to the middle of the file it could take a couple of minutes while you are presented with the message, "Seeking through file...".